okatarismet/C-Projects/README.md

 # C-Projects

-Every Folder includes a pdf and a report file which explains the purpose of the project
+We have done a lot of assignments about C in our college.
+Especially the 3rd and the 5th assignment was challenging.